1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

 | **BIOS**       | `2.78 - 29 April 2020`                    |

 ## Important notes
-- In the config.plist, section `PlatformInfo > Generic`, the following fields are currently edited with "CHANGEME" in order to force the user to generate his own serials.
+- In the `config.plist`, section `PlatformInfo > Generic`, the following fields are currently edited with "CHANGEME" in order to force the user to generate his own serials.
 Refer to this guide to [know how](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo).
   - `MLB`
   - `ROM`
   - `SystemSerialNumber`
   - `SystemUUID`

-- If you are planning an NVMe device on the PCI-E x16 or x1 slots, note that on Aptio IV firmware, NvmeExpressDxe is not present, check the `Drivers` section in the `EFI/OC/Drivers` path of this repository, and don't forget to add that to the `ConnectDrivers` section in OpenCore's config.plist
+- If you are planning an NVMe device on the PCI-E x16 or x1 slots, note that on Aptio IV firmware, NvmeExpressDxe is not present, check the `Drivers/` folder under `EFI/OC/` path of this repository, and don't forget to add `NvmeExpressDxe.efi` that to the `ConnectDrivers` section in OpenCore's `config.plist`.
+If you don't plan to use an NVMe, you can skip this and remove NvmeExpressDxe from the `Drivers/` folder and from the `config.plist`

 ## Additional hidden BIOS settings